yousefelassal/quote-cron/README.md

 > The longer we dwell on our misfortunes, the greater is their power to harm us.

 > Peace is not something you wish for.
 It's something you make, something you do, something you are, and something you give away.

+> False friendship, like the ivy, decays and ruins the walls it embraces; but true friendship gives new life and animation to the object it supports.